 On September 1, ROPOS attached connectors from our instrument platform to the temperature and pressure instruments on CORK 1026B.
 Eventually we hope to connect additional CORKs and CORK instruments to our network.
 More on CORKS.

 The NEPTUNE Canada Seismograph Network will help seismologists do real-time seismic monitoring and research on the ocean floor.
-Altogether, we plan to install four broadband seismometers, forming a large footprint spanning our Clayoquot Slope (ODP 889), Barkley Canyon, Cascadia Basin (ODP 1027), and Endeavour locations.
+Altogether, we plan to install four broadband seismometers, forming a large footprint spanning our Clayoquot Slope, Barkley Canyon, Cascadia Basin, and Endeavour locations.
 Three of these broadband seismometers will be installed and connected to our network during the second leg of this summer's installation cruise.

 West Coast "Tsunami-meter"